Logos for Unito, Microsoft Excel, and Google Sheets.

 When you’re ready, you can click confirm to proceed to field mappings.

-Step 7.
+Step 5.
 Select field mappings based on header rows

-Similarly to Step 2, we can give individual field mappings their own flow direction.
+Here we can give individual field mappings their own flow direction.
 These allow us to decide exactly which rows will sync between Google Sheets and Microsoft Excel.
-The options are based on your header row names.
-Each field can be synced one-way — from either tool to the other — or bidirectionally.

 Your fields will be automatically mapped for two-way updates, but you can adjust them as needed.
 With a one-way sync between fields, only the destination field will update automatically when you make changes in the source field.